Workplace Accident

 • circumstances of accident/incident;

-• the immediate cause of accident/incident;
+• the immediate cause of the accident/incident;

-• the underlying cause of accident/incident;
+• the underlying cause of the accident/incident;

 • immediate action is taken;